Difference Between Medicare and Medicaid and Medi-Cal

 That is the difference between Medicare, Medicaid, Medi-Cal.
 This might have confused you even more, don’t know.
 But always, when push comes to shove and you need to get information.

-Don’t google it, give a an experienced attorney call or visit.
+Don’t google it, give a an experienced disability attorney call or visit.